Responsible sourcing principles

 Social principles

-• All suppliers must have in place effective health and safety management systems, appropriate for the nature and scale of their business and the goods, works or services they provide, ensuring compliance with health and safety law generally, as well as standards and codes specific to their industry.
-Suppliers working on our sites must comply with our health and safety standards
+All suppliers must have in place effective health, safety and wellbeing management systems, appropriate for the nature and scale of their business and the goods, works or services they provide, ensuring compliance with health and safety law generally, as well as standards and codes of practice specific to their industry.
+We encourage suppliers to engage with us and work in a collaborative manner, sharing best practice.
+Suppliers working on our sites must comply with our health, safety and wellbeing standards and engage with our home safe and well strategy.

-• We continue to prioritise the purchase of materials that are not harmful to health in manufacture, use or disposal.
+We continue to prioritise the purchase of materials that are not harmful to health in manufacture, use or disposal.
 We expect our suppliers to comply with relevant legislation such as CoSHH, REACH and RoHS where appropriate.
-All our suppliers must avoid the use of any prohibited materials or substances in the provision of any goods, works or services
+All our suppliers must avoid the use of any prohibited materials or substances in the provision of any goods, works or services, and should actively seek to improve the health, safety and wellbeing of employees, through targeted improvements, benchmarking against industry and peers.
+Find out more about United Utilities Health & Safety and Wellbeing policy here.

-• We expect all businesses in our supply chain to respect their people and to offer a safe workplace that is free from harm, intimidation, harassment or fear
+We expect all businesses in our supply chain to respect their people and to offer a safe workplace that is free from harm, intimidation, harassment or fear, including formal policies which cover these topics and acknowledging the right of all employees to freedom of association.

-• Irrespective of the applicable legal obligations we expect all suppliers to adhere to the overriding principles and ethos of the Modern Slavery Act 2015 and to mitigate modern slavery risk throughout their supply chain.
-You can find our latest anti-slavery and human trafficking statement here and modern slavery policy here.
+Irrespective of the applicable legal obligations we expect all suppliers to adhere to the overriding principles and ethos of the Modern Slavery Act 2015 and to mitigate modern slavery risk throughout their supply chain, including child labour.

-• We are committed to promoting equal opportunities to all our employees, customers and suppliers.
+We are committed to promoting equal opportunities to all our employees, customers and suppliers.
 We expect our supply chain to treat all people equally, with respect and dignity.
 We do not discriminate nor do we tolerate discrimination on the grounds of age, colour, disability, ethnicity, gender identity and expression, marital status, sexual orientation, religion, faith or on any other unjustifiable or illegal grounds.
+It is best practice for our suppliers to engage in equality, diversity and inclusion disclosure where reporting is available to share.

-• We expect suppliers to have an understanding of who their local and wider communities are, in order to understand how their activities may impact them.
-We encourage them to make positive contributions and investments including local employment opportunities, workforce volunteering, and charitable activities as well as minimising disruption to communities.
-Standards such as the Considerate Constructors Scheme are encouraged where appropriate.
+We expect suppliers to have an understanding of who their local and wider communities are, in order to understand how their activities may impact them.
+We encourage them to make positive contributions and investments including local employment opportunities (and apprenticeships), workforce volunteering, and charitable activities as well as minimising disruption to communities, to deliver social value in the areas they are working.
+Standards such as the Considerate Constructors Scheme are encouraged where appropriate, as well as the step towards calculating social value impacts.

 • Operate a culture and process of collective learning with mutually beneficial outcomes